vporton/icp-package-manager/README.md

 I strongly recommend to use [patched](https://github.com/dfinity/sdk/pull/4083) DFX for compiling this faster.

+If you didn't run it yet, run `dfx extension install nns`.

 `make deploy-work` for deploying the UI.

 `make deploy-test && npm test` for automatic tests.